Country Information Slovakia

 Sanctions are based upon a system of administrative penalties.
-SMI may impose a financial penalty of up to 10 000 € on anyone who breaks the provisions of the Act on Metrology by, for example:
+SMI may impose a financial penalty up to 10 000 € to anyone who breaks the provisions of the Act on Metrology by, for example:

-- using a measuring instrument without metrological control for a purpose for which this kind of measuring instrument was included into category of legal measuring instruments,
+- using a legally controlled measuring instrument without metrological control for a purpose for which this kind of measuring instrument was included into category of a legally controlled measuring instruments,

-- repairing or carrying out installation of legal measuring instruments without registration laid down by the Act on Metrology, or failing to fulfill conditions for registration,
+- repairing or carrying out installation of a legally controlled measuring instruments without registration laid down by the Act on Metrology, or failing to fulfill conditions for registration,

 - not ensuring the verification of a legally controlled measuring instrument after its repair.

-or a penalty of up to 50 000 € on anyone who, for example:
+or a penalty up to 50 000 € to anyone who, for example:

 - performs verification or official measurement without authorization,

-- places on the market an e-marked prepackage that does not meet the prescribed requirements.
+- places on the market an e-marked prepackage that does not meet the legal requirements.

 The range of financial penalties depends on the relevance, type, duration and consequences of the non-legal activity.

-The Directive has been transposed into the juridical system as the Regulation of the Government of the Slovak Republic No 126/2016 Coll on the making available on the market of non-automatic weighing instruments repealing the Regulation of the Government of the Slovak Republic No 399/1999 Coll on non-automatic weighing instruments in the wording of Regulation of the Government of the Slovak Republic No 150/2002 Coll.
+The Directive has been transposed into the Regulation of the Government of the Slovak Republic No. 126/2016 Coll on making available of non-automatic weighing instruments on the market as amended by the Regulation of the Government of the Slovak Republic No. 330/2019 Coll.